francisl/fire/README.md

 - Help flag
 - script install
 - package install
-- User native watcher when binding for mojo are available/possible like libuv or inotify-tools.
+- Use native watcher when binding for mojo are available/possible like libuv or inotify-tools.

 ## Use